 What do you think?
 Do you think?

 If you want to get some idea of what much of the Earth might look like in just 100 years’ get hold of a powerful telescope and look up at Mars.
 That arid, empty, lifeless landscape is how most of Earth’s equatorial lands will be looking by 2050.
 A few decades later and that same uninhabitable desert will have extended into Spain, Italy, Australia and much of the southern United States.
 We are on the edge of the greatest die-off humanity has ever seen.
 We will be lucky if 20% of us survive what is coming!

-Just as such people have no patience to chew up real food, so they do not take sufficient time to “chew up” mental food.
+Just as such people have no patience to chew on real food, so they do not take sufficient time to “chew on” mental food.